apify/browser-pool/docs/README.md

 ```

 > See the API Documentation for all hooks and their arguments.
+### Manipulating playwright context using `pageOptions` or `launchOptions`
+Playwright allows customizing multiple browser attributes by browser context.
+You can customize some of them once the context is created, but some need to be customized within its creation.
+This part of the documentation should explain how you can effectively customize the browser context.

+First of all, let's take a look at what kind of context strategy you chose.
+You can choose between two strategies by `useIncognitoPages` `LaunchContext` option.

+Suppose you decide to keep `useIncognitoPages` default `false` and create a shared context across all pages launched by one browser.
+In this case,  you should pass the `contextOptions` as a `launchOptions` since the context is created within the new browser launch.
+The `launchOptions` corresponds to these [playwright options](https://playwright.dev/docs/api/class-browsertype#browsertypelaunchpersistentcontextuserdatadir-options).
+As you can see, these options contain not only ordinary playwright launch options but also the context options.

+If you set `useIncognitoPages` to `true`, you will create a new context within each new page, which allows you to handle each page its cookies and application data.
+This approach allows you to pass the context options as `pageOptions` because a new context is created once you create a new page.
+In this case, the `pageOptions` corresponds to these [playwright options](https://playwright.dev/docs/api/class-browser#browsernewpageoptions).

 ### Single API for common operations
 Puppeteer and Playwright handle some things differently.
 Browser Pool